jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (3) A deportation order may be executed in respect of a person who is serving a sentence of imprisonment in a prison only if the Minister has ordered the release of the person in accordance with section 55 of the Parole Act 2002.

 ### 179 Deported person may not enter New Zealand during period of prohibition on entry
 (1) A person 18 years of age or over who is deported from New Zealand may not return to New Zealand, or be granted a visa or entry permission, during the period of prohibition on entry that applies to the person as set out in the following table:The following table is small in size and contains 2 columns.
 Column 1 is headed Why person deported.
-Column 2 is headed Period of prohibition on entry (calculated from the date of deportation)Why person deportedPeriod of prohibition on entry (calculated from the date of deportation)Section 155 applies (granted a visa as the result of an administrative error and visa not cancelled)noneSection 154 applies (unlawfully in New Zealand), and person is subject to deportation order and deported not more than 12 months after date on which person became unlawfully in New Zealand2 yearsSection 154 applies (unlawfully in New Zealand), and person is subject to deportation order and deported 12 months or more after date on which person became unlawfully in New Zealand5 yearsSection 154 applies (unlawfully in New Zealand), and person is subject to deportation order, and it is second or subsequent time that person has been unlawfully in New Zealand5 yearsSection 157 applies (sufficient reasons for temporary entry class visa holder to be deported)5 yearsSection 159 applies (breached resident visa conditions)5 yearsSection 156 applies (visa granted on basis of false identity)permanent prohibitionSection 158 applies (fraud, forgery, etc, in relation to an application)permanent prohibitionSection 160 applies (new information as to character becomes available)permanent prohibitionSection 162 applies (refugee or protection status cancelled for fraud, forgery, etc)permanent prohibitionSection 161 applies (residence class visa holder convicted of specified offence)permanent prohibitionSection 163 applies (certified as person constituting threat or risk to security)permanent prohibition
+Column 2 is headed Period of prohibition on entry (calculated from the date of deportation)Why person deportedPeriod of prohibition on entry (calculated from the date of deportation)Section 155 applies (granted a visa as the result of an administrative error and visa not cancelled)noneSection 154 applies (unlawfully in New Zealand), and person is subject to deportation order and deported not more than 12 months after date on which person became unlawfully in New Zealand2 yearsSection 154 applies (unlawfully in New Zealand), and person is subject to deportation order and deported 12 months or more after date on which person became unlawfully in New Zealand5 yearsSection 154 applies (unlawfully in New Zealand), and person is subject to deportation order, and it is second or subsequent time that person has been unlawfully in New Zealand5 yearsSection 157 applies (sufficient reasons for temporary entry class visa holder to be deported)5 yearsSection 159 applies (breached resident visa conditions)5 yearsSection 156 applies (visa granted on basis of false identity)permanent prohibitionSection 158 applies (fraud, forgery, etc, in relation to an application)permanent prohibitionSection 160 applies (new information as to character becomes available)permanent prohibitionSection 161 applies (residence class visa holder convicted or guilty of specified offence)permanent prohibitionSection 162 applies (refugee or protection status cancelled for fraud, forgery, etc)permanent prohibitionSection 163 applies (certified as person constituting threat or risk to security)permanent prohibition
 (2) A person who is liable for deportation is not subject to any period of prohibition on entry if the person— (a) is liable for deportation only on the grounds that the person is unlawfully in New Zealand; and (b) leaves New Zealand voluntarily before he or she is served with a deportation order.